johnbrimley/qbuild/readme.md

 * Maintains compatibility with DOS-era constraints

 It bridges the gap between the interactive QB IDE and command-line toolchain automation while preserving period-correct behavior.

+## Building qbuild

+qbuild was built with Turbo c++ 3.0 on DOS 6.22.
+You may use build.bat if tc.exe exists.